Written by: Alannah Griffin

 Case Study: Conducting In-person Research in Vietnam

 Ever thought about conducting market research in a third world country?
-This is not the easiest undertaking, and often, in order to do so, you need to think outside the box.
+Certainly, it's not the easiest undertaking.
+And often, in order to do so, you need to think outside the box.

 It takes a lot of effort, analysis, and critical thinking to curate any methodology.
 However, imagine trying to figure out how to research the threat of technology for motorbike taxi drivers in Vietnam.